demisto/content-docs/docs/contributing/contributing.md

 :::caution
 In order to establish a proper release timeframe for your contribution, you are required to respond (and apply requested changes, if any) within 14 days.
-Stale pull with no response within this timeframe will be closed.
+Stale pull requests with no response within this timeframe will be closed.
 :::

 :::tip